 The first triennial remains the most-visited exhibition at the NGV, with over 1.23 million people passing through the doors.
 It’s expected those numbers will be matched, if not exceeded this time around, and for good reason.

 “The NGV Triennial offers visitors a significant opportunity to explore how we use art to express ourselves, communicate and consider the world as it is, while also asking how we would like it to be.
 Artists, designers and architects of the twenty-first century perform a vital role in giving form to our collective imagination, fears and aspirations.
 We are all living in a world in flux: there has never been a more important moment to celebrate human capability than now.”
 Said Tony Ellwood AM, Director, National Gallery of Victoria.

-The NGV Triennial will run from Saturday 19 December this year, to Sunday 18 April 2021.
+The NGV Triennial runs from Saturday 19 December 2020, to Sunday 18 April 2021.
 More information can be found here.